Are you wondering how to train for a half marathon? If so, welcome to rundreamachieve. I am happy you have made it here.

 The first time I ran the half marathon I was attending Malone University.
 I needed a 1.15.00 or better to qualify for the 1999 NAIA National Marathon Championships.

 I ran 1.13.21 in a half marathon in Cleveland.
 It was my first attempt at the half marathon distance.

-You have to have a long-term approach whether you are preparing for a half marathon or a weight loss objective.
+So, you have to have a long-term approach whether you are preparing for a half marathon or a weight loss objective.

-I certainly was and had to slow down.
-I was a junior in college and I wasn’t born with the talent level that guys breaking that time in college, my age had.
+I was a junior in college and I wasn't born with the talent level that guys breaking that time in college, my age had.

 It took me another 8 years before I broke that 2.22.00 marathon barrier in December of 2007.

 The shorter the race the more speed in involved.
 The half marathon is still very much an aerobic event compared to the 200m to the 10,000m track events.

 Remember, events that are anaerobic means you really have to be focused on speed.
 You still have to have a good deal of endurance but speed is where you make your money.